Extrapolation of solvability of the parabolic $L^p$ Neumann problem on bounded Lipschitz cylinders: Proof of Theorem

 Then by rescaling the PDE, it may also be assumed that the $\ell$-cylinders $\Z_j$ in the definition above have diameter $d=1$.
 Let $N,\, C_0$ be as above and hence there are $N$ such $\ell$-cylinders $(1/2)\Z_j$ needed to cover the boundary $\partial\mathcal O$.

 Then by rotation and translation, we may assume that the atom $g$ is supported in a parabolic boundary cube $Q_r(0,0)\cap \partial\Omega$, has zero average and that $d=1$ is the diameter of the $\ell$-cylinders which define the set $\mathcal O$ (c.f.
 Definition \ref{DefLipDomain}).
+Throughout this section $\wt N$ denotes the modified non-tangential maximal function normalized as in Remark \ref{rem.normalN}, so that its value at $(q,\tau)\in\pom$ only depends on the function on $\mathcal O\times(\tau-1,\tau+1)$.